cyberxploithausa/First-Alaramma-Global-Ventures/README.md

 ## Goals of the program

-> -to store information about clients
+> to store information about clients
-> -to retrieve information about clients
+> to retrieve information about clients
-> -to know the number of clients in the company.
+> to know the number of clients in the company.